European Union Monitoring Mission in Georgia: Background

 The EUMM patrols the South Ossetian administration boundary line in armored SUVs in February 2012.

 Following the Russo-Georgian War in August 2008, the EU declared on 15 September 2008 to deploy a monitoring mission to Georgia.
 The main objectives of the mission is to fulfill the European commitment in re-establishing stability and normalisation following the crisis through an observer mission that consists of over 200 field specialists that conduct routine inspections within the stipulated zone of the mission that includes Georgia, South Ossetia and Abkhazia.
-The mission is to observe the compliance with the fulfillment of the six-point-agreement established under the French brokered peace plan between Georgia and Russia on 12 August 2008.
+The mission is to observe the compliance with the six-point agreement between Georgia and Russia signed during 12–16 August 2008.
 The mission started its monitoring activities on 1 October 2008, beginning with oversight of the withdrawal of Russian armed forces from the areas adjacent to South Ossetia and Abkhazia.

 Mandate

 The Mission's mandate consists of stabilisation, normalisation and confidence building, as well as reporting to the EU in order to inform European policy-making and thus contribute to the future EU engagement in the region.
-Originally authorised for 12 months, the mandate has since been extended five times and is currently effective until 14 December 2018.
+Originally authorised for 12 months, the mandate was extended five times, through to 14 December 2018.
 EUMM is mandated to cover the whole territory of Georgia, within the country's internationally recognised borders, but the de facto authorities in Abkhazia and South Ossetia have so far denied access to the territories under their control.